justinchore/DevConnect/README.md

 * React, Redux, HTML, CSS
 ## Knowledge Acquired
 Below is a list of some useful tricks/processes I picked up during the website's creation.
-### Backend: Implemntation of Middleware into Protected Routes
+### Backend: Implementation of Middleware into Protected Routes
 Instead of manually checking for a valid token at every express route that requires a user to be logged in, implenmenting an authorization middleware to insert at every "private" route definition was done.
 This allowed for much modular process while constructing API endpoints.
 ```javascript
 const jwt = require('jsonwebtoken');